Ademsk1/SudokuSolver/README.md

 # Sudoku Solver
 ## Introduction
 This is a Javascript program written to solve Sudoku puzzles.

-There are no pre-requisites provided your runtime is up to date.
+## Getting started

+To run this, you'll need to install the node runtime and jest as a testing framework.

+1. Initialise node runtime with `npm init -y`
+2. Change the package.json file "test" key value to "jest"
+3. Install jest using `npm install --save-dev jest`
+4. Run with `node solver.js`, test with `npm test`

 ---